 Visit her business website at Louise Harnby | Proofreader, say hello on Twitter at @LouiseHarnby, or connect via Facebook and LinkedIn.

-A note from Louise: I'm delighted to welcome my colleague and fellow SfEP member Paul Beverley to this latest Spotlight feature on The Proofreader's Parlour.
+A note from Louise: I'm delighted to welcome my colleague and fellow SfEP member Paul Beverley to this latest Spotlight feature on The Parlour.
 Paul is a freelance proofreader and editor who specializes in technical material.
 He is the author of Macros for Editors and Proofreaders, a wonderful resource packed with nearly 400 macros, all freely available to anyone.
 You can contact him by email, on his Archive Publications website or via his SfEP Directory listing.

-of (and I’m reasonably technical), and the jobs that I could do with the macros so produced didn’t seem to be worth the effort.
+For many of us – including me – our introduction to macros (September 2007, for me) was being taught how to record them.
+I found it a little difficult to get hold of (and I’m reasonably technical), and the jobs that I could do with the macros so produced didn’t seem to be worth the effort.
 Use it or lose it?
 I lost it!

 But then I had a job I wanted to do that I thought a more complex macro could handle, and a friend who knew about macros programmed it for me; once I had a really useful macro, I was motivated to use them more and more.